The Angular Universal project is used to render Angular applications on the server.

 git clone https://github.com/telerik/kendo-angular-universal-demo.git.

-For more information on how to utilize Kendo UI for Angular with ASP.NET Core and build universally rendered applications, refer to the article on using .Net Core in the Angular context.
+To utilize Kendo UI for Angular with ASP.NET Core and build universally rendered applications, refer to the article on using .NET Core and Angular.